-This is a mead made with buckwheat honey and freshly pressed apple juice, and is called Chouchen in France
+Traditionally called a Cyser, this is a mead made with buckwheat honey and freshly pressed apple juice, and is called Chouchen in France

 Chouchen is a variety of mead that hails from Brittany.
 It is made by fermenting honey that is mixed with apple juice.
-The drink is matured for at least a year.
+The drink is Oak matured for at least a year.
 Chouchen is rich and dense with typical notes of honey, vanilla, and apples.

 Buckwheat honey tastes less sweet than wildflower honey, with an earthy malty aroma and rich toasted toffee, molasses flavour